 Note: I have a special helper in this episode – my son takes part at least for the first few minutes.

-My workshop is in the basement of my house.
+My workshop is in the basement of my house in which by the way I had some problems with the pipes so I contacted Plumbdog Perth and they fixed it all.
 My house used to be a barn.
 The barn has a fieldstone foundation.
 The foundation as been covered up on the inside by nice flat “false walls” that are plastered and painted white.

 The downside of this arrangement is that there’s a volume of air space between the inside wall and the fieldstone foundation.
 In most places, it’s only a couple of inches, but there is an area where there was a doorway that has more space.
 This doorway has since been filled in with cement since the outside is now below grade (fill added).